gatsbyjs/gatsby/docs/tutorial/part-zero/index.md

 ### Learn more about the command line

-For a great introduction to using the command line, check out [**Codecademy’s Command Line tutorial**](https://www.codecademy.com/courses/learn-the-command-line/lessons/navigation/exercises/your-first-command) for Mac and Linux users, and [**this tutorial**](https://www.computerhope.com/issues/chusedos.htm) for Windows users.
+For a great introduction to using the command line, check out [**Codecademy’s Command-Line tutorial**](https://www.codecademy.com/courses/learn-the-command-line/lessons/navigation/exercises/your-first-command) for Mac and Linux users, and [**this tutorial**](https://www.computerhope.com/issues/chusedos.htm) for Windows users.
 Even if you are a Windows user, the first page of the Codecademy tutorial is a valuable read.
 It explains what the command line is, not just how to interface with it.

 ### Learn more about npm

 npm is a JavaScript package manager.
 A package is a module of code that you can choose to include in your projects.
 If you just downloaded and installed Node.js, npm was installed with it!

-npm has three distinct components: the npm website, the npm registry, and the npm command line interface (CLI).
+npm has three distinct components: the npm website, the npm registry, and the npm command-line interface (CLI).

 - On the npm website, you can browse what JavaScript packages are available in the npm registry.
 - The npm registry is a large database of information about JavaScript packages available on npm.